 Recruiting, Hiring, and Talent Development

-Search Influence’s Executive team continues to evaluate and update the company’s recruiting and hiring process to reach a diverse candidate pool and ensure that any individual who qualifies for an open position has an equal opportunity for hiring.
+On an ongoing basis, Search Influence’s Executive team evaluates and updates the company’s recruiting and hiring process to reach a diverse candidate pool and ensure that any individual who qualifies for an open position has an equal opportunity for hiring.